Moss: Habitat

 Mosses are also found in cracks between paving stones in damp city streets, and on roofs.
 Some species adapted to disturbed, sunny areas are well adapted to urban conditions and are commonly found in cities.
 Examples would be Rhytidiadelphus squarrosus, a garden weed in Vancouver and Seattle areas; Bryum argenteum, the cosmopolitan sidewalk moss, and Ceratodon purpureus, red roof moss, another cosmopolitan species.
 A few species are wholly aquatic, such as Fontinalis antipyretica, common water moss; and others such as Sphagnum inhabit bogs, marshes and very slow-moving waterways.
 Such aquatic or semi-aquatic mosses can greatly exceed the normal range of lengths seen in terrestrial mosses.
 Individual plants 20-30 cm or more long are common in Sphagnum species for example.
 But even aquatic species of moss and other bryophytes needs their mature capsules to be exposed to air by seta elongation or seasonal lowering of water level to be able to reproduce.

 Wherever they occur, mosses require liquid water for at least part of the year to complete fertilisation.
 Many mosses can survive desiccation, sometimes for months, returning to life within a few hours of rehydration.
+Mosses in arid habitats, such as the moss Syntrichia caninervis, have adaptations for collecting non-rainfall sources of moisture like dew and fog, capturing condensation from the air.

 It is generally believed that in the Northern Hemisphere, the north side of trees and rocks will generally have more luxuriant moss growth on average than other sides.
 The reason is assumed to be because sunshine on the south side causes a dry environment.
 The reverse would be true in the Southern Hemisphere.
 Some naturalists feel that mosses grow on the damper side of trees and rocks.
 In some cases, such as sunny climates in temperate northern latitudes, this will be the shaded north side of the tree or rock.
 On steep slopes, it may be the uphill side.
 For mosses that grow on tree branches, this is generally the upper side of the branch on horizontally growing sections or near the crotch.
 In cool, humid, cloudy climates, all sides of tree trunks and rocks may be equally moist enough for moss growth.
 Each species of moss requires certain amounts of moisture and sunlight and thus will grow on certain sections of the same tree or rock.